pgroves95/explore-atx/README.md

 are all checked, the last option (in this case culture) will always be omitted.
 Potentially in the future, I could randomize the results list order to provide a less predictable outcome for this limitation.

 Another limitation comes from the API itself, which does not provide an easy way to provide a google maps link that has the name of the the place as the result.
 What the user sees are cardinal directions in place of the name.
+This is a confusing issue which could be rectified by utilizing other google maps APIs that are more sophisticated than the Places API.

 # Auxiliary Pages